MihneaE/ClientServerOrdersApplication./README.md

 # ClientServerOrdersApplication.
-This is a client-server application made by me in Java using JavaFX, SQLite and and maven technologies.
+This is a client-server application that I made in Java using JavaFX, SQLite and Maven technologies.
 This is the most complex application made by me.